 Anna Mindess is an award-winning writer and journalist focusing on food, culture, travel and immigrants’ stories.
-Her work has appeared in The Los Angeles Times, The Washington Post, AFAR, Paste Magazine, Oakland Magazine, Edible East Bay Magazine, KQED Bay Area Bites and many other publications.
+Her work has appeared in The Los Angeles Times, The Washington Post, AFAR, Paste Magazine, Atlas Obscura, Edible East Bay Magazine, KQED Bay Area Bites, and many other publications.
 Anna also works as an American Sign Language/English interpreter and is the author of several books and co-creator of several films about Deaf Culture that are used to train ASL students and interpreters around the world.

 Edible East Bay Magazine

 FIRST FLAVORS OF THE EAST BAY -Cafe Ohlone Offers Indigenous Foods for All to Share

 “Wait, I thought you were all extinct ….” is a frequent comment from first-time diners at Café Ohlone, Berkeley’s first Indigenous supper club.
 Vincent Medina and partner Louis Trevino began serving pre-contact Indigenous foods on the back patio of University Press Books...

 I've traveled the world visiting Deaf-owned restaurants from Paris to Taipei.
 Some of my favorites: Neapolitan pizza in San Francisco, Moroccan tagines in Paris, crêpes in Austin and artistic coffee drinks in Taipei...

 A Beijing hotel teaches its guests about an ancient Chinese form of puppetry to help keep the art alive.